Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Dissipation operator

 The previous implementation (Brown and Zingg 2016) of the dissipation operator is based on a finite-difference discretization.
 Here, we use a scalar dissipation, which is straightforward to implement in a finite-volume scheme, namely

 where $\beta$ is a tunable coefficient to control the dissipation level.
 Note that in Eq. (\ref{Eq:d_scalar}) the cell size $\Delta x$ is incorporated into $\beta$, to introduce a better derivation.
 For sufficiently large values of $\beta$, the homotopy system is expected to be much easier to solve than the target system.
-The initial value of $\beta$ and the evolution of the continuation parameter $\kappa $ affect the robustness of the dissipation operator.
 In practice, $\beta$ can be computed in an adaptive way to determine the `optimal' level of dissipation before each timestep.